 - Arrange a meeting with your neighbors.
-A police officer will be there to explain the Block Watch Program to you.
+A police department representative will be there to explain the Block Watch Program to you.

 What are the requirements of an active Block Watch?

-- A meeting for neighbors where a police officer will explain the program.
-At his meeting the group will elect a Captain and Co-Captain who will act as liaisons with the Police Department.
+- A meeting for neighbors where a police department representative will explain the program.
+At this meeting the group will elect a Captain and Co-Captain who will act as liaisons with the Police Department.

 - A map of your block listing participating houses with names and telephone numbers of residents must be updated annually.

 - Participation in Operation Identification (marking removeable valuables with driver’s license numbers using an electronic engraving pen which is provided by the Police Department)

 What should be reported as suspicious activities and how should these be reported?

 Residents are encouraged to report activities such as:

 - A person carrying household property on foot.